 In order to gain research experience, all graduate students are encouraged to collaborate with faculty on research projects.
 In order to provide trainees with field-based research experience, GPD facilitates summer research by providing summer funding for individual projects and organizing research opportunities through collaborating institutions.
 Each of these partners can integrate trainees into ongoing research projects on inequality.

 GPD students are encouraged to spend at least one summer in the field.
 In most cases, this will be after their first or second year of graduate training.
 GPD offers summer research grants on a competitive basis.
-Summer grants are only for pre-dissertation research.
+Preference will be given to pre-dissertation research.